 - Fantastic Racism: Coming from Gondor who had to fend for themselves, he holds great disregard for both Elves and Dwarves while also considering Aragorn unworthy of leadership.
 He eventually comes around by the end of the first film.

-- Remember that brief moment where Aragorn sees Boromir left his shield when they land at Rauros Falls?
+- Remember that brief moment where Aragorn sees that Boromir has left his shield behind when they first make bank at Rauros Falls?
 Probably would've been better if he had remembered.

 - Killed Off for Real: The only Fellowship member to remain dead and never come back.

 - The Lancer: To Aragorn.
 The fact that he's been a jerk to him in the first film doesn't help, either.
 His fighting style's also a bit clunkier compared to Aragorn's more elegant swordplay.

 - Made of Iron: During the fight with the cave-troll in Moria, he and Aragorn grab its chain to force it away from Sam.
 However, the troll soon realizes this, yanks its own chain while Boromir is still holding onto it, and whips him into the opposite wall.
 This is an action that would've killed most men or at least broken a few bones, yet Boromir is only disoriented by the blow and the most danger he's in is not being able to react in time to an opportunistic orc that Aragorn has to save him via Throwing Your Sword Always Works.

 - Manly Tears: As he dies, no less.
 He sheds some earlier after realizing he has tried to seize the Ring from Frodo.

 - My God, What Have I Done?: After realizing that he tried taking the Ring from Frodo by force.